We may earn money or products from the companies mentioned in this post.

 TIP: My secret tip is to view across from the Main Street Railroad Station, in the hub with the Flag Pole.
 I have often been able to walk up and find a second-row seat right before the parade.

-World of Color – Season of Light – Not Returning for 2021
+World of Color – Season of Light – Returning for 2022

 In Disney California Adventure, World of Color – Season of Light is hosted by everyone’s favorite, warm-hugs-loving snowman, Olaf.
 The nightly show features water, projections, lasers, lights, and music celebrating the holidays.